 Environmental Fate and Behaviour

-Based on the available hazard information, the substance is expected to have high acute toxicity in fish (LC50 < 1 mg/L) and moderate acute toxicity to daphnia (1–20 mg/L).
-The predicted no effect concentration was calculated to range between 1 and 10 µg/L. However, given the low use volumes and negligible exposure pathways resulting from the notified activity, low exposure is expected.
+Based on experimental ecological data, the substance has moderate acute toxicity in different fish species and daphnia (LC50 10–100 mg/L).
+However, given the low use volumes and negligible exposure pathways resulting from the notified activity, low exposure is expected.

-Based on conservative environmental release estimates to the aquatic environment, the use of the substance as proposed in the notification does not pose a risk to the environment, and therefore is not likely to cause ecological harm in Canada.
+Given the ecotoxicological and release profiles, the use of the substance as proposed in the notification does not pose a risk to the environment, and therefore is not likely to cause ecological harm in Canada.

 Human Health Assessment

 No information received in this notification puts into question the prior determination that the substance meets the criteria set out under section 64(c) of CEPA.
-However, when used as notified, use of the substance in the production of an amine base in which benzyl chloride is completely consumed is not likely to present a significant risk to human health or the environment.
+However, when used as notified, use of the substance to manufacture a chemical intermediate is not likely to present a significant risk to human health or the environment.

-As no specific concerns have been identified for this activity, the government is considering amending the existing SNAc requirements in relation to benzyl chloride to target only the use(s) of the substance that may result in potential exposure(s) of concern.
-However, the current Order remains in force until an amended order is registered and published in the Canada Gazette, Part II.
+As no specific concerns have been identified for this activity, the government is considering amending the existing SNAc requirements in relation to epichlorohydrin to target only the use(s) of the substance that may result in potential exposure(s) of concern.
+However, the current SNAc order remains in force until an amended order is registered and published in the Canada Gazette, Part II.